mrozdolski/ethereum-wallet-generator/README.md

 # Ethereum Wallet Generator

 This project demonstrates a simple ethereum wallet generator mainly for quick wallet creation during testing.
+In the future, this may act as an ethereum cli wallet with readline option.

 The wallet generator creates a public key, a mnemonic and a private key.